symonkipkemei/Kompano/Readme.md

 This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [License](License.md) file for full details.

-Credit to [icons8.com](https://icons8.com) for the SnapMe icons.
+Credit to [icons8.com](https://icons8.com) for the Kompano icons.

 © 2024 Autodesk, Inc.  All rights reserved.
 All use of this Software is subject to the terms and conditions of the Autodesk End User License Agreement accepted upon installation of this Software and/or packaged with the Software.

 ## 🍚 Contribute

-**Autojenzi** is an open-source project.
+**Kompano** is an open-source project.
 You can make suggestions or track and submit bugs via Github [issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
-You can submit your own code to the **Autojenzi** project via a Github [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+You can submit your own code to the **Kompano** project via a Github [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 Feel free to contribute!
 Please refer to the [CONTRIBUTING](CONTRIBUTING.md) for details.